The Complete Guide to Spanish Accent Marks

 There it was, a big red strike through my handwritten “el exámen” on my Spanish vocab test.

-I was frustrated, and Spanish accents continued to perplex me until a few years later when a glorious teacher finally revealed the amazing fact that Spanish accent marks follow rules!
-That was a marvelous day, a true a-ha moment.
+I was frustrated, and Spanish accents continued to perplex me until a few years later when I learned the amazing fact that Spanish accent marks follow rules!

 There are two basic rules in Spanish that tell us where to put the stress of a word.
 Stress is important, as it can sometimes be the only way to distinguish two words.
 It’s the difference between “insult” (IN-sult), as in “I couldn’t think of a good insult,” and “insult” (in-SULT), as in “She’s going to insult me now, I just know it.”